ConBee II Review 2026: Setup, Performance & Alternatives

 Why Should You Use a USB Extension Cable with ConBee II?

-A short USB 2.0 extension cable helps move the ConBee II awat from electrical noise.
+A short USB 2.0 extension cable helps move the ConBee II away from electrical noise.
 This can improve pairing, reduce drop-offs and increase practical range.

 Use an extension cable especially if: